olbrichattila/godicontainer/README.md

 }
 ```

-Autowire dependencies to a struct
+## Autowire dependencies to a struct

+Create a struct and add your properites with interface type hint,
+Add `di:"autowire"` annotation to your struct to be auto wired

 ```
 package main